0nk4r/sbom-gen/README.md

 ---

-##  Features

 * Generate SBOM from your local codebase using Syft.
 * Fetch SBOM from GitHub using REST API.
-* Process a single GitHub repo or batch from a CSV file.
+* Process a single GitHub repo or from a file.
 * Output saved in SPDX JSON format.
-* Rich terminal UI with themes and error handling.

 ---